 This trend allows for a deeper connection with the beautiful nature and people of your destination.
 People are moving away from trying to fit in as many activities as possible and spending large parts of their journey in a vehicle, always heading to the next destination.
 Travellers have started expressing a need to slow down and have time to ‘breathe in’ the destination they are visiting.
 They spend longer at destinations and request activities such as walking, boating and cycling.
 This is a welcome break from their sometimes stressful and fast-paced life back home.
 After all, how often do we feel that we need a holiday after our holiday?
 This trend is to move away from that so that travellers arrive home refreshed and inspired.

 Apart from walking safaris, guests are also able to enjoy Makoro rides, bicycle adventures in the bush, canoe trips and serene sailing adventures.
 In Victoria Falls, guest can experience the peace and beauty of the Zambezi River on a traditional handcrafted East African dhow, Zambezi Truth.
+An intimate and serene dhow journey that starts at US$ 95 in the low season and is priced from US$ 120 in high season.
 These dhows take guests back to an ancient form of travel, one that has deep roots on the East African coast.
 Handmade by local artisans in Dar Es Salaam using traditional methods, guests on the dhows feel the wind powering the sails, assist the captain with tying a rope, or pass a drink along to their fellow traveller.
 Guests recline on soft cushions while taking in the sights and sounds of the river while listening to its stories.
 It’s serene relaxation that’s incredibly satisfying for the soul.
 This is a new experience in Victoria Falls answering specifically to the trend of slowing travel down.